-If the person is the The en the person
+Th en the person

-Administrative Law Judge (ALJ) • Introduces the people attending the hearing;
+• Introduces the people attending the hearing;

 • Explains that the hearing is recorded when available;

 • Makes a brief opening statement about the hearing procedures or shows a DVD;

 • Swears everyone in;

 • May ask for brief opening statements; and

 • Makes closing statement.

-Agency Representative • Makes a brief opening statement
+• Makes a brief opening statement

 • Gives legal references to support the action(s) taken;

 • Cross examines agency witnesses;

 • Cross examines the customer and their witnesses;

 • Objects to testimony when needed;

 • Answers questions from the ALJ; and

 • Makes a closing statement.

-Agency Witness(es) • Answers questions posed by the Agency representative;
+• Answers questions posed by the Agency representative;

 • Explains how the SOC or premium

-amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and • Answers questions posed by the ALJ, the complainant, or the complainant's representative.
-Customer • Testifies and calls witnesses to testify; and • Asks questions of the ALJ, Agency representative or the Agency witnesses; and • Makes a final statement.
+amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and Answers questions posed by the ALJ, the complainant, or the complainant's representative.
+Customer Testifies and calls witnesses to testify; and Asks questions of the ALJ, Agency representative or the Agency witnesses; and Makes a final statement.